postcard Insurance

 Tornadoes & Wind

 A standard homeowners policy covers damage from strong winds and tornadoes.
-Cars are covered if you carry optional "comprehensive" coverage on your policy.
+Cars are covered if you carry optional comprehensive coverage on your policy.

 Approximately 1,200 tornadoes occur in the United State each year according to the National Oceanic and Atmospheric Administration.

-Tornadoes are now classified according to the Enhance Fujita Scale with ratings ranging from EF-0 (light damage) to EF-5 (incredible damage).
+Tornadoes are now classified according to the Enhanced Fujita Scale with ratings ranging from EF-0 (light damage) to EF-5 (incredible damage).
 Each rating is based on the amount and type of wind damage caused by the twister.
 Ratings are assigned after the National Weather Service inspects the resulting damage.

-• Windsor, Colorado experienced a tornado and hail storm in May 2008 causing an estimated $147 million in insured losses.
+• Windsor, Colorado experienced a tornado and hail storm in May 2008 causing an estimated $193.5 million in insured losses ($212.2 million in 2014 dollars).

 Plan ahead.
 Where will you go should a tornado touch down near your home?
 If you do not have a tornado shelter, go to your basement to wait out the storm.
 If you don't have access to a basement look for an interior room without windows, such as a bathroom.
 Further protect yourself from flying or falling debris by getting into the bathtub or crouching under a stairway.